daniel-manrique/Stroke_PDGFR-B_Reactivity/README.md

 **Widefield_10x_Pdgfrb-Gfap_Covariance.qmd:** Contains data and point pattern analysis for PDGFR-β and its covariance for GFAP.

+**Widefield_10x_CD31-Pdgfrb_Coloc.qmd:** Contains data handling and statistical modeling for the analysis of PDGFR-β and CD31 colocalization in specific brain ROIs.

+**Confocal_40x_Pdgfrb_Morphology.qmd**: Contains data handling and statistical modeling for the analysis features extracted with **Confocal_40x_ROIs_Pdgfrb_MorphologicalAnalysis_skimage.py**.

+**Confocal_40x_ROIs_Pdgfrb_MorphologicalAnalysis_skimage.py:** Python script to extract morphological features from selected cells.

+**Widefield_10x_Pdgfra-Pdgfrb_Coloc.qmd:** Contains data handling and statistical modeling for the analysis of PDGFR-α and PDGFR-β colocalization in the ipsilateral hemisphere.

 **Widefield_10x_Klf4_Detections.qmd:** Contains data and point pattern analysis for KLF4 spatial and intensity analysis.